Have you heard of the Whole 30 Diet?

 Joint pain wasn’t my problem and I would be remiss to say that it works to completely eliminate joint pain.

 However, as mentioned earlier in this article, my friend clearly expressed that his aches and pains disappeared after going on the diet.

-I couldn’t leave it at that, though, so I did some research.
+Not wanting to leave it at that, I did some research.

 I wanted a testimonial from at least one person who wasn’t on Whole 30’s forum.